dbeniamin/1-100_PythonCode_Challenge/README.md

 - The folder has 2 .py files one is a course specific and another one is the Romania County Game.
 - Has additionally included a high score file and a timer that is visible to the player while also counting down.

+**18.03.2024 -> day 29 - Password Manager**  - Pass Manager is an app made to store various details.
+- GUI app that helps keep track of passwords, usernames, and websites.
+- Can be transformed to a .exe and can run locally without the need for python environment.

 ### Contributing: